Coracle: Structure

 Each coracle is tailored to the local river conditions.
 In general there is one design per river, but this is not always the case.
 The Teifi coracle, for instance, is flat-bottomed, as it is designed to negotiate shallow rapids, common on the river in the summer, while the Carmarthen coracle is rounder and deeper, because it is used in tidal waters on the Tywi, where there are no rapids.
-Teifi coracles are made from locally harvested wood – willow for the laths (body of the boat), hazel for the weave (Y bleth in Welsh – the bit round the top) – while Tywi coracles have been made from sawn ash for a long time.
-The working boats tend to be made from fibreglass these days.
-Teifi coracles use no nails, relying on the interweaving of the laths for structural coherence, whilst the Carmarthen ones use copper nails and no interweaving.
+Teifi coracles are made from locally harvested wood: willow for the laths (body of the boat), hazel for the weave (Y bleth in Welsh.)
+Tywi coracles have been made from sawn ash for a long time.
+The working boats tend to be made from fiberglass these days.
+Teifi coracles use no nails, relying on the interweaving of the laths for structural coherence, whilst the Carmarthen ones use copper nails and interweaving.

 They are an effective fishing vessel because, when powered by a skilled person, they hardly disturb the water or the fish, and they can be easily manoeuvred with one arm, while the other arm tends to the net; two coracles to a net.
 The coracle is propelled by means of a broad-bladed paddle, which traditionally varies in design between different rivers.
 It is used in a sculling action, the blade describing a figure-of-eight pattern in the water.
 The paddle is used towards the front of the coracle, pulling the boat forward, with the paddler facing in the direction of travel.

 The Welsh Coracle is intended to be carried on the back; Welsh saying is Llwyth dyn ei gorwgl (load of a man is his coracle).